'Be anxious for nothing..." ~Philippians 4:6

 Landsdowne.

 Maybe it's not fair to compare other places to them, but they are a testament to what is possible in health care.
-Every ailing human being deserves that level of excellence, and attention to detail.
-Why is it not the rule?
-Why don't all facilities win national awards like the one where my dad consistently made progress?
+Every ailing human being deserves that level of excellence, compassion, and attention to detail.

-It occurred to me that I was regularly singing praises to the Inova brand for the care my Dad received.
-I witnessed a spirit of service and excellence from every person who came in contact with him.
 The standard of care was high and consistent--unlike anything I'd ever seen in all my years as his caregiver.
-It's not completely about the brand, however.
+I realized, however, that it's not completely about the brand.
 It's the people

 Tori, Meaghan, Richard, Albert, Whit, Kelsie, Alyssa, Kapil, Tammy, Donna, Catherine, Chris, Abu, Corinne, Mike, Jianbo, Huaying, James, Grace, Paramdir, Alexander, Shilvone, Val, Rebecca, Joel, Mary, Lisa, Siu, Larisa, Juana, Nas, Belinda, Frank, Leanne, Alicia, Poppy, Temidayo, Samantha, Jill, Mabel, Miriam, Amanda...